 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 What should I watch for while using this medicine?Visit your doctor or health care professional for regular checks on your progress.
-Check your heart rate and blood pressure regularly while you are taking this medicine.
-Ask your doctor or health care professional what your heart rate and blood pressure should be, and when you should contact him or her.
+Check your blood pressure as directed.
+Ask your doctor or health care professional what your blood pressure should be and when you should contact him or her.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this drug affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol can make you more drowsy and dizzy.
 Avoid alcoholic drinks.

 This medicine may affect your blood sugar level.
 If you have diabetes, check with your doctor or health care professional before changing the dose of your diabetic medicine.